 When students and stakeholders embrace a growth mindset, they understand that mastery takes time, effort, and support.

-Working Agreements
+Opening Working Agreements

-- Be willing to take risks.
+- + Be willing to take risks.

 - + Have a visionary mindset.

 - + Stay engaged.

-- Explore and reflect on our beliefs.
+- + Explore and reflect on our beliefs.

-- Give grace to others and ourselves.
+- + Give grace to others and ourselves.

 Change takes time, effort, and support!

-Click on your name and set your status to thumbs up if you are ready to begin.
+Click on the emoji icon at the bottom of the screen and set your status to thumbs up if you are ready to begin.